-Yes, British people will be able to work in Spain after Brexit, but you’ll need a work permit.
+Yes, British people will be able to work in Portugal after Brexit, but you’ll need a work permit.
 You can find out more in our dedicated article on visas.

 The After Brexit Guide will help you plot your way through a possible post-Brexit scenario, to ensure you can fulfil that dream of a wonderful lifestyle combining the best of our two cultures.
 The guide will help you to answer:

 ✔ How does a non-EU person access state healthcare?

 ✔ Will I be able to buy residential property in Portugal?

 Previous news updates: